 Motion Industries Category Pages

-Implementing category pages templates to drive product discovery and enhance navigation
+Implementing category page templates to enhance navigation and drive product discovery

 Introduction